Mac

 to assist in training.

-Cheat sheets exist for monographs, serials, sound recordings,
+Cheat sheets exist for monographs, serials, sound recordings, video recordings, electronic resources, and _authority records.

-to an OPAC and its indexes, and a list of form subdivisions to assist
+There are also directions for mapping the elements of the MARC record to an OPAC and its indexes, and a list of form subdivisions to assist

 in retrospective changing them to $v from $x.